Best times to buy a car

 1. Car shop when new models drop

-The auto industry follows a wonky calendar.
+We’ll just say it: the auto industry follows a wonky calendar.
 In the past, manufacturers launched new models in the fall season.
-To make room in their lots for the new releases, dealerships marked down previous-year models in October, making it a prime time to buy.
+To make room in their lots for these new releases, dealerships often marked down previous-year models in October, making it a prime time to buy.

-That is no longer the case, says Cars.com.
-Nowadays, new models are released all year long.
+Unfortunately, that is no longer the case, according to Cars.com.
+Nowadays, new models are released year-round.
 This makes it trickier to time your purchase, but it’s still possible.

-Instead of waiting for fall to roll around, research when the expected release date is for the model you’re interested in.
-Just like shopping for an iPhone, when a new version drops, the older models go on sale.
+Instead of waiting for autumn to roll around, research when the expected release date is for the model you’re interested in.
+Just like shopping for an iPhone, when a new version drops the older models go on sale.

 2. Score deals during holiday promotions

-Shopping for a vehicle might not be your ideal way to spend holiday time, but it’s a great way to save money.
-Dealerships offer all kinds of incentives to get people out of their homes and on to the lot.
+Shopping for a vehicle might not be your ideal way to spend a long weekend, but it’s a great way to save money.
+Dealerships offer all kinds of incentives to get people out of their homes and onto the lot.